Separate names with a comma.

 California lane splitting law states to pass only when safe to do so.
 Revving a motorcycle as to say “make room for me to pass” makes motorcyclists look like jerks and no different than honking a car horn to tell drivers in front of them to make room so they can pass.
 It is a privilege, not a right, to lane split.
 If enough riders piss off drivers that out number us a thousand to one, they can very easily vote to not allow lane splitting, and out goes the likelihood of other states being able to make lane splitting legal.

 There are many in this forum and in California, including myself, that have legally lane split on their electric motorcycles for years without incident.
-Splitting too quickly or not using good judgment, with or without sound, is the major factor of increasing one’s chances of an incident.
+Splitting too quickly or not using good judgment, with or without sound, is a major factor of increasing one’s chances of an incident.
 Nowhere in California Vehicle Code does it state to rev the engine or install louder pipes to increase safety.

 In addition to using prudent speed when splitting, CA DMV recommends to assume people in cars do not see you and to avoid blind spots in other vehicles, particularly large trucks.
 Concurrently, guidance on lane splitting is also provided by the DOT, OTS, CHP, and CMSP.